Reading time: 10 minutes

-Individual candlesticks communicate distinct characteristics: a real body and easy-to-read design through colour.
+Individual candlesticks communicate distinct characteristics: a real body and an easy-to-read design through colour.
 This helps quickly distinguish between a bullish candle and a bearish candle.
-A bar chart’s body, on the other hand, simply contains a vertical line, often absent of colour.
+A bar chart’s body, on the other hand, contains a vertical line, often absent of colour.

 Figure 1.A depicts a bar and candlestick chart.

 (Figure 1.A: chart provided by MetaTrader)

 Important characteristics to be mindful of in candlestick analysis are the body, open, close, high and low points (figure 1.B).